 Environmental awareness could be what forces cryptocurrencies to adopt more responsible mining practices.

 We need more ways of generating clean power.
 We need to significantly reduce our reliance on fossil fuels.
 This is as true for crypto as for anything else.

 It's why Energym built the RE:GEN. It's an electricity producing fitness bike that rewards users with Sweatcoin.
-The RE:GEN won't produce enough power to offset the electricity used by mining rigs, but alongside hydro, solar, and wind power, it can help contribute to a cleaner network.
+The RE:GEN won't produce enough power to offset the electricity used by mining rigs, but alongside hydro, solar, and wind power, it can help contribute to a cleaner renewable network overall.

 And whilst collecting Sweatcoins won't make you rich, it will give you access to rewards and discounts without the financial risk that comes with investment.
 What's interesting is that Sweatcoin is launching its own crypto in Summer 2022.